melzoghbi/RecommenderApp/README.md

 ## Description

-The Function Application will:
+The Function Application will execute the following activities:

+1. Read Catalog and transaction files from Azure blob storage.
-1. Create a model container.
+2. Create a model container.
-2. Add catalog and usage or transaction data needed to train the model.
+3. Add catalog and usage or transaction data needed to train the model.
-3. Trigger a recommendation model build.
+4. Trigger a recommendation model build.
-4. Monitor the training process, and notify you when the build has completed.
+5. Monitor the training process, and notify you when the build has completed.
-5. Use the newly created build to get recommendations.
+6. Use the newly created build to get recommendations.

 ## Source Code Files
 - run.csx - The main file that included the function app code.